 About

-Studio Andlee was established in 2020 in Ainslie, Australian Capital Territory, Australia.
-My visual arts practice returned to working largely in clay to explore social and political issues about the fragility of nature and life.
 By observing things closely I investigate the beauty in the detail.
-The commodity of time is increasingly precious and I invest heavily with time in making each work.
+The commodity of time is increasingly precious and I invest heavily in making each work.
 The forms are sometimes functional and increasingly sculptural.
 I am interested in the surface and what lies within.
+My practice is research based.

-My life long background in education and the arts includes working in education and the museum and gallery sector in Adelaide and Canberra.
-I received formal qualifications in visual arts at UniSA (MVA Visual Arts and BEd.
-Fine Arts).
+My life long background in education and the arts includes working in education at all levels and in the museum and gallery sector, in Adelaide and Canberra.

 Amanda Andlee POLAND